imhefizh/ArcMind/README.md

 1. I've done the rough notes for Entrepreneurship, but I still think to rephrase it to make it easier to understand.
 Gon do that later.
 2. I'm working on Database Engineering rn.
 3. I was using Obsidian as my note-app, but I decided to use LaTex instead.
 Some of the notes have not been migrated yet.

+---

+_You can read the .pdf format instead of .tex, I've built it for you_